Improve Your RAG Accuracy by 30% with Lettria's GraphRAG. Download our free white paper.

 Before you can start making requests to Lettria's API, you'll need an API key.
 Don't worry, you can quickly create a free key to get started.

-Read this knowledge base article or watch the video below to learn how to set up your first project and get your API key.
+Watch the video below to learn how to set up your first project and get your API key.

 To demonstrate how Lettria's NLP solution works, we'll perform a request on two sample documents and extract relevant information from the results.
 In this context, a "document" refers to any piece of text you'd like to analyze individually, such as a review from a dataset of online reviews.